jiaaro/jiaaro/_posts/2013-03-25-KNN-for-humans.md

 ]
 {% endhighlight %}

-…and with that being said, let's sort the dataset using this function…
+…and with that being said, let’s sort the dataset using this function…

 {% highlight python %}
 # using the distance() function from above, sort